Augmenting Your Inner SupARhero: a template for civic engagement

 This past May, I conducted a week-long AR storytelling workshop in Toronto in conjunction with documentarian David Tames’ six-week Alternative Realities dialogue and his Northeastern University undergrads.
 We structured the workshop to challenge the students to get out and into the world, and to identify real world needs that could be surfaced and even perhaps solved with an AR mobile experience.
 Most importantly — to brainstorm, collaborate and co-create with local Torontonians.

 As such, we identified and connected four community partners with the four student groups.
 Their tasks were to

 - identify the stakeholders within the community, the primary need or goal of the community partner,

-- to then determine an aspect of that need that could be best addressed through AR affordances (accessibility, site-specificity, GPS coordinates, information annotation, privacy, context-sensitive calls-to-action)
+- then determine an aspect of that need that could be best addressed through AR affordances (accessibility, site-specificity, GPS coordinates, information annotation, privacy, context-sensitive calls-to-action).